Governance Commitment in Action

 - Individual Director Evaluations.
 Complementing the Board and committee self-evaluations, the Board has also developed an individual director evaluation process to be used every three years.
 Using director effectiveness criteria selected by the Board following a review of external best practices, directors evaluate their peers and the resulting feedback is shared with individual directors by an external facilitator.
-This process, which the Board intends to conduct again in 2020, enables the directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.
+This process, which the Board most recently conducted in 2020, enables directors to provide valuable feedback to one another and identifies areas of strength and areas of focus for enhanced effectiveness.

 - Ongoing Director Education.
 Outside experts periodically present to the Board on various subjects.
-During 2019, such subjects included artificial intelligence and machine learning, executive compensation trends and governance topics.
-From time to time, Colgate’s directors also visit Colgate operations around the world, deepening their understanding of Colgate’s business.
+During 2020, such subjects included executive compensation trends and environmental, social and governance reporting.
+From time to time, our directors also visit Colgate operations around the world, deepening their understanding of our business.